Umbraco Cloud

 12. Click Create Project.

 Many processes happen in the background when a new Cloud environment is set up.
-It might take several minutes before the environments are ready to use.
+It might take some time before the environments are ready to use.

 With the Cloud project set up and ready, the migration can start in the next step.